AlgebraicJulia/GATlab.jl/docs/src/concepts/overview.md

 Additionally, it allows us to perform a weak form of typechecking.
 Typechecking in general for a GAT requires deciding the equality of arbitrary terms, which is undecidable.
 However, we can typecheck "up to" the collection of equivalences that we have recorded in an e-graph.
 Any well-typed term can be typechecked using this procedure by first placing the necessary equalities in the e-graph and then running the type-checking algorithm.
 Moreover, whenever this algorithm finds a positive result, one can be sure that the term does in fact typecheck.
 This is analogous to the termination-checking in proof assistants; we circumvent undecidability by putting the burden on the user to give us some additional data to show that their program is valid.
 And in many circumstances, very little additional data is required.
 For instance, in the bare theory of categories, there are no term constructors that produce objects.
 So checking whether two objects are equal in a presentation of a category is a simple problem of computing an equivalence relation (instead of a congruence relation).
 Thus, typechecking is very easy in this circumstance.

-## 3. Indexed dependent types in instances
+## 3. Indexed dependent types in models

 A morphism between the finite sets $\{1,\ldots,n\}$ and $\{1,\ldots,m\}$ is simply a length-$n$ vector whose entries are in $\{1,\ldots,m\}$.
 However, in Catlab we cannot make a model of the theory of categories which has `Vector{Int}` as its type for morphisms.
 This is because we require an implementation of `dom` and `codom` to have a model, and it is not possible to infer the size of the codomain from a `Vector{Int}`.